basho-labs/little_riak_book/en/03-developers.md

   -d 'pizza'
 ```

 I threw a few curveballs in there.
 The `-d` flag denotes the next string will be the value.
-We've kept things simple with the string `pizza`, declaring it as text with the proceeeding line `-H 'Content-Type:text/plain'`.
+We've kept things simple with the string `pizza`, declaring it as text with the proceeding line `-H 'Content-Type:text/plain'`.
 This defined the HTTP MIME type of this value as plain text.
 We could have set any value at all, be it XML or JSON---even an image or a video.
 Any HTTP MIME type is valid content (which is anything, really).

 <h4>GET</h4>